 Chronic obstructive pulmonary disease

-The term chronic obstructive pulmonary disease (COPD) refers to a group of chronic lung conditions that obstruct airflow in and out of the lungs.
+Chronic obstructive pulmonary disease (COPD) is a group of chronic lung conditions that obstruct airflow in and out of the lungs.

-In COPD, the airways within the lungs become inflamed and thickened, and the lung tissue responsible for exchanging gases can become damaged.
+COPD can inflame and thicken the airways within the lungs, damaging the lung tissue responsible for exchanging gases.

 A cough can sometimes be a side effect of certain medications.

-In order to prevent a coughing fit, a person will need to identify and treat the underlying cause of the cough.
+To prevent a coughing fit, a person must identify and treat the underlying cause of the cough.

 Another option for people with allergies is to take antihistamines.
-These drugs help suppress the immune system reaction to environmental allergens, thereby preventing coughing fits.
+These drugs help suppress the immune system’s response to environmental allergens, thereby preventing coughing fits.

 Parents and caregivers should also speak to a doctor if their child displays any of the following symptoms: